harbingerofme/DebugToolkit/README.md

 [Harb](https://thunderstore.io/package/Harb/), [iDeathHD](https://thunderstore.io/package/xiaoxiao921/) and ['s](https://thunderstore.io/package/paddywan/) reimplementation of [Morris1927's](https://thunderstore.io/package/Morris1927/) [RoR2Cheats](https://thunderstore.io/package/Morris1927/RoR2Cheats/).
 Derived with permission.

 Also adds autocompletion for arguments and networked commands giving their information to the right people to the console.
+Read [here](https://github.com/harbingerofme/DebugToolkit/tree/master/Code/AutoCompletion) to see how you can use the autocompletion feature for your own mod.

 Track update progress, get support and suggest new features over at the [DebugToolkit discord](https://discord.gg/yTfsMWP).